Baking & Pastry Arts

 Contact Information

-The Baking and Pastry Arts Program is located exclusively at the Harris Campus.
+The Baking and Pastry Arts Program is located on Central Campus, labs are primarily held in the Van Every Building.

-The Baking and Pastry Arts Program is a department within the Education & Training Division.
+The Baking and Pastry Arts Program is a department within the Hospitality and Personal Services Division.
 For more information, call 704.330.4642 or visit the Baking and Pastry Arts website.

 General Education Requirements | ||